AUTHOR: Barbara Krebs; Edited by Cheri Todd Molter

 [This is in response to a] post of June 13 on the Tyrrell County Genealogy page [on Facebook] asking for Civil War era stories.
-The following is from a story that my grandmother used to tell me in my childhood during the 1960s, one which I repeatedly asked for.
-I think, as a child, I was fascinated by the fact that my grandmother had actually talked to a woman who had been a slave.
-Later, as an adult, I was fascinated with why an elderly black woman had taken the time to talk to a young white girl about her days as a slave.
+The following is from a story that my grandmother used to tell me when I was a child during the 1960s, one which I repeatedly asked for.
+I think, as a child, I was fascinated by the fact that my grandmother had actually talked to a woman who had been enslaved.
+Later, as an adult, I was fascinated with why an elderly black woman had taken the time to talk to a young white girl about her experiences of enslavement.

 As a little background, my grandmother, Alethia Jones Snell, was born on August 20, 1912.
-So since she was told this story as a child, my best guess is that the slave woman, Prusha, was probably born circa 1840s and was talking to my grandmother shortly after WWI or in the early 1920s.
-Prusha’s name, and the name of her master, Mr. McCleese, are the only names I’m certain about in the following story.
+So since she was told this story as a child, my best guess is that the formerly enslaved woman, Prusha, was probably born circa 1840s and was talking to my grandmother shortly after WWI or in the early 1920s.
+Prusha’s name, and the name of her enslaver, Mr. McCleese, are the only names I’m certain about in the following story.
 Grandmother pronounced her name “Prushey.”
 I think Prusha’s husband’s name was James, and he went by Jim.
 [That is correct, according to Prusha’s death certificate.]

 Prusha’s Story as Told to My Grandmother and Then Passed on to Me

-Glancing up she saw that there was indeed a passenger with her master and he was the darkest black man she had ever laid eyes on.
+Glancing up she saw that there was indeed a passenger with Mr. McCleese, and he was the darkest black man she had ever laid eyes on.
 And possibly the homeliest.
-And though she knew the master was teasing her, her first thoughts were that she would have nothing whatsoever to do with this ugly black man.
+And, though she knew that McCleese was teasing her, her first thought was that she would have nothing whatsoever to do with this ugly black man.

-At that point Prusha started to feel ashamed of herself because Jim was only speaking the truth.
+At that point, Prusha started to feel ashamed of herself because Jim was only speaking the truth.
 And so from that time forward, she was much kinder to him.
-Well, one thing led to another and eventually she proved her master’s words to be true.
-They got married, which in those days was to jump over the broom backwards.
-After marriage, came kids, and sometime in all this, a war.
+Well, one thing led to another and eventually she proved Mr. McCleese’s words to be true.
+Prusha and Jim got married, which in those days was to jump over the broom backwards.
+After marriage came kids, and sometime in all this, a war.

-But if there was a war, the slaves saw little evidence of it, as their lives continued on in the same way they always had.
-But eventually the war ended and Master McCleese told them they were free.
+But if there was a war, the enslaved saw little evidence of it, as their lives continued on in the same way they always had.
+But eventually the war ended and Mr. McCleese told them they were free.